Snoring & Sleep Apnoea

 While MAS’s still mean having to wear an appliance in the mouth, it is far less inconvenient than CPAP.
 Recent studies also indicate that a well-made MAS of the right type fitted by a practitioner is just as efficient in treating OSA as CPAP.

-After Future Dental has assessed your risk factors and determined the best MAS appliance for you, the Australian companies of OVENTUS or Somnomed fabricates these from impressions and protrusive bite registrations of your jaws taken in a 30-minute visit.
-We get them back in about 3 to 4 weeks, at which point you will require a further 30-minute appointment to fit them and run through maintenance and adjustments.
+After Future Dental has assessed your risk factors and determined the best MAS appliance for you, we will digitally scan your jaws (rather than using impressions) all done in a 30-minute visit.
+We get the MAS back in about 3 to 4 weeks, at which point you will require a further 30-minute appointment to fit them and run through maintenance and adjustments.
+We will advise a review appointment one month later to ensure you are getting the best out of your MAS.

 While Dr Gibbins has made a number of different brands or types of Snoring appliances over the last 40 years or so, now he concentrates on only 2 brands but predominantly 1.